mrkacan/gamdom-challange/README.md

 ## What can be improved?
 + More well-organized folder structure.
 + Tests can be improved.
++ Can be used strict version of packages.
 + Add more comments.
 + Can fix: TS issue: (TS2329: Property toBeInTheDocument does not exist on type Assertion<HTMLElement>).